kyhoolee/the-atomic-incident/ver1_phaser3/README.md

 ```

 The code currently focuses on architecture scaffolding and interfaces.
 Functional gameplay should be implemented following the documentation in the `doc/` directory.

+## Dev Utilities
+- Press `I` at the menu to open the Input Debug Scene (visualizes MOVE/AIM/FIRE mappings).
+- Press `T` at the menu to open the TouchPad Debug Scene (virtual dual joystick demo).